kibeom12901/STM32-Driver-Development-HAL-Demos/README.md

 \]

 - Frequency = how fast cycles repeat.
 - Duty cycle = how much of each cycle is HIGH (average output power).

-This repository is my sandbox for experimenting with peripherals such as ADC, I2C and general GPIO control as I learn embedded programming.
+Uses: LED dimming, motor control, signal generation.